moribvndvs 5 months ago

 I guess the alternative is something like Passkeys synchronized via iCloud Keychain.
 Hopefully Apple is encrypting the Passkey key material within the Secure Enclave using each other Secure Enclave's public key.
 Otherwise it kind of defeats the whole purpose of having a Secure Enclave.
 (If I remove a YubiKey from a computer, I have some assurance that computer can't authenticate with YK-controlled accounts.)

-• sureIy 9 days ago
+• sureIy 5 months ago

 > Hopefully Apple is encrypting the Passkey key material